For organizations whose fiscal year ends December 31, the period between Labor Day and Thanksgiving is prime time for planning.

 Brings order and clarity to your business – CEOs are intent on getting things done effectively and improving their bottom-line results.
 Since you can’t do it all, planning brings clarity to who will do what by when in order to deliver the greatest impact.

 Uncovers new ideas and areas for growth and improvement – Value is determined outside your company by your customers and prospects.
 If you can’t answer “Why us?” don’t expect the market to know.
 Use the planning process to identify or confirm your core competency and examine the value the market places on it.
 What unmet needs can we address?
 What systems can we streamline to improve profitability?
+Should we be taking help from experts like Holland Parker for enterprise-wide workflow streamlining and forecasting efforts?
 Planning should help you uncover new or more effective ways for giving your customers more of what they want – more efficiently.